'We Alerted The World' To Coronavirus On Jan. 5, WHO Says In Response To U.S.

 "We regret the decision of the president of the United States to order a halt in funding to the World Health Organization," WHO Direct0r-General Tedros Adhanom Ghebreyesus said Wednesday in response to President Trump's plan to stop U.S. money from going to the agency.

-The U.S. is the top contributor to WHO, which is leading the fight against the COVID-19 global pandemic.
+The U.S. is the top contributor to the WHO, which is leading the fight against the COVID-19 global pandemic.

-On Tuesday, Trump accused WHO of "severely mismanaging and covering up the spread of the coronavirus."
+On Tuesday, Trump accused the WHO of "severely mismanaging and covering up the spread of the coronavirus."
 He also said the organization is overly influenced by China and was too trusting of that country, particularly in the early phase of the outbreak.

-Through the middle of January, the president said, WHO "parroted and publicly endorsed the idea that there was not human-to-human transmission happening despite reports and clear evidence to the contrary."
+Through the middle of January, the president said, the WHO "parroted and publicly endorsed the idea that there was not human-to-human transmission happening despite reports and clear evidence to the contrary."

 The president also said the health agency had delayed raising the alarm on the threat posed by the new coronavirus, which is now confirmed to have infected more than 2 million people.

-Responding to a question about the U.S. accusations today, Dr. Mike Ryan, executive director of WHO's emergencies programs, said, "In the first weeks of January the WHO was very, very clear."
+Responding on Wednesday to a question about the U.S. accusations, Dr. Mike Ryan, executive director of the WHO's Health Emergencies Programme, said, "In the first weeks of January, the WHO was very, very clear."

 "We alerted the world on January the 5th," Ryan said.
 "Systems around the world, including the U.S., began to activate their incident management systems on January the 6th.
 And through the next number of weeks, we've produced multiple updates to countries, including briefing multiple governments, multiple scientists around the world, on the developing situation — and that is what it was, a developing situation."

-Trump said WHO had "deprived the scientific community of essential data," accusing it of failing to obtain virus samples.
+Trump said the WHO had "deprived the scientific community of essential data," accusing it of failing to obtain virus samples.

-To that charge, Ryan replied, "The virus was identified on January the 7th; the [genetic] sequence was shared on the 12th with the world."
+To that charge, Ryan replied, "The virus was identified on January the 7th.
+The [genetic] sequence was shared on the 12th with the world."

-As for the guidance about human-to-human spread of the new disease, Ryan noted that in initial reports, there was no mention of human-to-human transmission.
-But he also said, "there is always a risk with respiratory pathogen that it can move from person to person."
+As for the guidance about human-to-human spread of the new virus, Ryan noted that in initial reports, there was no mention of human-to-human transmission.
+But he also said, "There is always a risk with respiratory pathogen that it can move from person to person."

 "When WHO issued its first guidance to countries, it was extremely clear that respiratory precautions should be taken in dealing with patients with this disease," Ryan said, "that labs needed to be careful in terms of their precautions and taking samples, because there was a risk that the disease could spread from person to person in those environments."

-At that point in the looming outbreak, Ryan said, the main question was still whether the virus would be able to efficiently spread in community environments – an ability it has since proven to have, to tragic effect.
+At that point in the looming outbreak, Ryan said, the main question was still whether the virus would be able to efficiently spread in community environments — an ability it has since proved to have, to tragic effect.

 In early January, the disease was known only through a cluster of atypical pneumonia cases — pneumonia with an unknown origin.